 Table 26 provides a summary of the activities undertaken at the KA9/16 wellsite and KA1/7/19/20 wellsite under Consent 9970-2.1.
-A review of the data shows that injection was lower than previous monitoring periods.
-During the period under review only the KA16 and KA1 wells were utilised.
-The injection data for the KA16 and KA1 wells are presented graphically in Figure 13 to Figure 16.
+A review of the data shows that injection was higher than previous monitoring periods.
+During the period under review only the KA-16 was utilised.
+The injection data for the KA-16 well is presented graphically in Figure 12.

 Pressures and volumes remained relatively stable in the KA16 well during the monitoring period.
-In contrast periodic phases of injection were followed by increases in pressures which declined as the fluids dissipated into the formation in the KA1 well.
-The difference in responses between the two wells is due to the depth of injection with KA1 injecting into a deeper more pressurised formation and KA16 a shallower less pressurised formation.
-There was no injection undertaken via the KW2, KA20A or KA7 wells during the 2021-2022 monitoring period.
+There was no injection undertaken via the KW2, KA20A,KA1 or KA7 wells during the 2021-2023 monitoring period.